 With nearly 40 miles of hiking trails over 25,000 acres, Cougar Mountain Regional Wildland Park is a hikers’ playground.
 Hike to the top of Anti-Aircraft Peak or link together trails with intriguing names like Shangri La, No Name and Surprise Creek.
 Afterward, motor on over to the Issaquah Brewhouse, a brewpub acquired by Oregon’s Rogue Ales in 2000.

 Burke-Gilman Trail – Redhook or 192 Brewing Company

 OK, calling this one a hike might be a stretch, but you can walk or ride along this popular Seattle-area rails-to-trails to take in grand views of the Olympic Mountains and the Seattle cityscape.
 If you end up near Kenmore, hit 192 Brewing Company or, further along, Redhook is always popular with the outdoor crowd.

 You might be thinking about cold beverages as you hike past all the cascades along the Trail of Ten Falls at the waterfall-heavy Silver Falls State Park.
-If so, don’t fret — you can quench your thirst after the hike at Seven Brides Brewing in nearby Silverton.
+If so, don’t fret — you can quench your thirst after the hike at Silver Falls Brewery in nearby Silverton.

 Salmon River or Mirror Lake – Mt.
 Hood Brewing Co.

 Located in the tiny mountain town of Government Camp, Mt.
 Hood Brewing offers up nice post-hike pints for those who have made the scenic 2-mile roundtrip jaunt up to Mirror Lake or strolled among the giant old growth trees along the Salmon River a little farther west down the mountain.